techiaith/hunspell-cy/README.md

 # Hunspell CY

 Fersiwn wedi'i ddiweddaru o'r fersiwn Cymraeg o wirydd sillafu Hunspell.
-Mae'n cynnwys cannoedd o eirffurfiau ychwanegol gan gynnwys geirfa newydd fel 'hunlun' a rhediadau berfol cyflawn ar gyfer geiriau fel 'lawrlwytho' ('lawrlwythais', 'lawrlwythiast', etc.), 'blogio' a 'hunanynysu'.
+Mae'n cynnwys cannoedd o eirffurfiau ychwanegol gan gynnwys geirfa newydd fel 'llywodraethiant', 'atgyfeirio' a 'rhianta'.

 *An updated version of the Welsh version of the Hunspell spellchecker.
-It includes hundreds of additional wordforms, including 'hunlun' (=selfie) and full veral conjugations for words such as 'lawrlwytho' (=to download) ('lawrlwythais', 'lawrlwythiast', etc.), 'blogio' (=to blog) and 'hunanynysu' (to self-isolate).*
+It includes hundreds of additional wordforms, including 'hunlun' (=selfie) and full veral conjugations for words such as 'llywodraethiant', 'atgyfeirio' and 'rhianta'*

 I'w ddefnyddio o fewn eich cod:

 *To use in your code:*

 ```
-pip install pyhunspell
+pip install hunspell
 ```

 yna